rh-oussama/inception/README.md

    - Set up Adminer for easy database management.

 5. **Additional Services:**
-   - Add any other useful services of your choice (e.g., a monitoring service, security tools, etc.).
+   - Add any other useful services of your choice (e.g., a monitoring service portainer, security tools, etc.).

 ---